Luke de Pulford: Human and democratic rights in China

 Since 2019, de Pulford has emerged as an adviser to democracy activists in Hong Kong and to British MPs who are critical of the CCP.
 This has been noticed by Chinese leadership and, along with Mike Pompeo and Tsai Ing-Wen, de Pulford was one of seven people cited by the Hong Kong authorities as evidence democracy campaigner Jimmy Lai was colluding with foreign forces.

 As a result of his Hong Kong pro-democracy campaigning, officials in the Foreign Office have warned de Pulford (along with other campaigners, including Bill Browder and other British MPs) of the risk of extradition when travelling.
 The warning followed de Pulford's name appearing in court documents relating to the arrest of Andy Li.
 Since his arrest, IPAC have campaigned for Li's release, with de Pulford arguing that the arrest was part of China's attempt to make an example of activists.

 He formed the Coalition for Genocide response in the Houses of Parliament with Lord Alton and Gregory Stanton to maintain pressure on the Johnson government to prevent and punish mass atrocities against ethnic and religious groups.
 The coalition served at the vehicle for the "Genocide Amendment" which he drafted with Lord Alton in 2020, running the campaign to attach it to the 2020 Trade Bill in both the House of Lords and House of Commons.
 The reform would give UK judges the ability to rule whether there is evidence of genocide in another nation, thence negating a trade agreement.
-This passed the House of Lords by a majority of 126 votes on 7 December 2020 and was narrowly defeated in the house of Commons on 19 January 2021.
+This passed the House of Lords by a majority of 126 votes on 7 December 2020 and was narrowly defeated in the House of Commons on 19 January 2021.
 He was made a fellow of Hong Kong Watch in February 2020.
 De Pulford began a campaign in 2020 with Nathan Law to prosecute British officers serving with the Hong Kong Police Force found to have committed acts of torture during the 2019–20 Hong Kong protests.

 Launch of IPAC

-In early 2020 de Pulford established the Inter-Parliamentary Alliance on China, described variously as a "nuisance alliance" by official news organs of Communist China and as a coalition "for fundamental liberties and the integrity of the international order."
+In early 2020, de Pulford established the Inter-Parliamentary Alliance on China, described variously as a "nuisance alliance" by official news organisations of China and as a coalition "for fundamental liberties and the integrity of the international order."
 The alliance is substantially transatlantic with support from conservative and progressive lawmakers concerned, not only with mistreatment of Uyghur minorities, but also with China's influence on democracies around the world.
-By 2021 he was known to be the executive director of the organisation, 2021 the organisation held its first global summit in Rome, followed by a 2022 meeting in Washington.
+By 2021 he was known to be the executive director of the organisation, which held its first global summit in Rome, followed by a 2022 meeting in Washington.
 With that platform, de Pulford has continued to pressure institutions who appear to be in the thrall of China, including the BBC.

 Personal

 De Pulford currently lives in London.
-In 2020 he was awarded the Bene Merenti medal by Pope Francis for his contribution to the anti-slavery movement—the youngest known recipient.
+In 2020 he was awarded the Bene Merenti medal by Pope Francis for his contribution to the anti-slavery movement.